maxvar/mcf-reap/README.md

 Works on wheat, beetroot, carrots and potatoes and cocoa.

 #### Change history
+1.3.0 made it server and multiplay friendly (fixed server startup error)
+      also the player should swing hand as usual

 1.2.1 remove dependency on fabric-language-kotlin, fixed missing icon